commenthol/date-holidays/README.md

 ### Dates

 The `date` String represents the start date of the holiday in ISO format without timezone.
-This string it intended for information only.
+This string is intended for information only.

-`start` and `end` are the start/end date of the holiday within the selected timezone of the country, state, region.
+`start` and `end` are the start/end date of the holiday within the selected the timezone of the country, state, region.

 ### Name

 The `name` names the holiday in the local language of the selected country, state, region.
 The applied language(s) can be requested using `getLanguages()`.

-The language can be changed using the `setLanguages()` method.
+The language can be changed using the `set languages()` method.
 In case that not translation is available a fall-back to the next given language will be made.
-E.g. local language is "fr", `setLanguages('nl')` was called.
-For all holidays where no dutch translation is available the French version will be used instead.
+E.g. local language is "fr", `set languages('nl')` was called.
+For all holidays where no Dutch translation is available the French version will be used instead.

 All holiday names should support an English translation.

 ### Types of holidays

-Currently the following type with their meaning are supported
+Currently, the following type with their meaning are supported

 | type        | meaning                                    |
 | ----------- | ------------------------------------------ |